Housing Benefit and Council Tax Reduction

 Who is eligible to claim a backdate?

-- 3 months if you are Pension Credit age
+- Counting back three months from the date that we received your backdate request if you are of Pension Credit age

-- 6 months if you are working age
+- Counting back six months from the date that we received your backdate request if you are of working age

 Counting back from the date we received the backdate request.
 You may qualify for help with both your rent and your Council Tax.